 - To accompany herds: Since a fainting goat would fall over or be reduced to a hobble following a fright, many farmers saw them as an excellent form of protection for sheep herds.
 If a predator such as a wolf or coyote were to attack the herd, the non-myotonic animals could run away, leaving behind any fainting goats either immobilized or hobbled by the fright.
 The herd would escape and the predators would focus on the easiest kill.
 But this use has largely fallen out of practice, and the degree to which it was actually used is uncertain.

 Whether food or friend, fainting goats don't seem to be going away anytime soon.
 Numbering an estimated 3,000 to 5,000, the animals are recognized as an official breed and are raised throughout the United States.
 Enthusiasts have even established breed standards and regularly show their prize animals at livestock festivals.

-To learn even more about fainting goats and myotonia congenita, check out the links on the next page.
+To learn even more about fainting goats and myotonia congenita, check out the links below.

 - How Evolution Works

 - "Breeds of Livestock" Oklahoma State University Department of Animal Science 08/02/96. http://www.ansi.okstate.edu/breeds/goats/myotonic/index.htm

 - "Genetics Home Reference" U.S. National Library of Medicine.
 04/07. http://ghr.nlm.nih.gov/condition=myotoniacongenita

 - International Fainting Goat Workshop. http://www.faintinggoat.com/